AayushJ91/ML_Projects/notes.md

 * Assumes that features are not related
 * Mostly used for text related datasets
 ### PROS:
-* PVery fast to train and predict.
+* Very fast to train and predict.
 * Works surprisingly well in high-dimensional spaces (like text).
 * Requires small training data.
 * Handles multiple classes naturally.